-- A. The street layout shall be designed to create desirable building sites while respecting existing topography, minimizing street grades, avoiding excessive cuts and fills, and preserving trees to the maximum extent possible. - B. Streets shall be spaced to allow for blocks meeting the dimensional requirements contained herein and to minimize the number of intersections with existing or proposed major thoroughfares. - C. Where the subdivider adjoins or embraces any part of a major thoroughfare as designated on the Transportation Plan, the layout of such subdivision shall provide for the platting and dedication of such part of the major thoroughfare in the location and at the width indicated on such plan, except that the subdivider shall not be required to dedicate that part of such major thoroughfare which is in excess of eighty (80) feet in width. - D. Wherever deemed desirable to the layout of the subdivision and adjoining areas, the Planning Commission may require the platting and dedication of one (1) or more collector streets or parts thereof to serve the subdivision. - E. Minor residential streets, intended primarily for access to individual properties, shall be so arranged as to discourage their use by through traffic. - F. Streets shall be laid out to intersect one another at as near to right angles as topography and the limiting factors of good design will permit, and no street shall intersect another street at an angle of less than sixty degrees (60°).
+- A. The street layout shall be designed to create desirable building sites while respecting existing topography, minimizing street grades, avoiding excessive cuts and fills, and preserving trees to the maximum extent possible. - B. Streets shall be spaced to allow for blocks meeting the dimensional requirements contained herein and to minimize the number of intersections with existing or proposed major thoroughfares. - C. Where the subdivider adjoins or embraces any part of a major thoroughfare as designated on the Transportation Plan, the layout of such subdivision shall provide for the platting and dedication of such part of the major thoroughfare in the location and at the width indicated on such plan, except that the subdivider shall not be required to dedicate that part of such major thoroughfare which is in excess of eighty (80) feet in width.

-The Transportation Plan and the Comprehensive Plan are on file in the office of the Town Clerk.
+11 The Transportation Plan and the Comprehensive Plan are on file in the office of the Town Clerk.